Probing non-Markovian quantum dynamics with data-driven analysis: Beyond "black-box" machine learning models: Discussion and outlook

+The analysis of the non-Markovian dynamics performed within our method consists of two major steps.
+At the first stage, the method determines the simplest model describing observed data, in conformity with Occam's razor principle, and outputs the hyperparameter $r$ defining the complexity of the model.
+This simplest model selection corresponds to the best machine learning practices and improves both data efficiency and noise robustness of the proposed method \cite{bishop2006pattern}.
+Moreover, $r$ defines the dimension of the effective environment that is an important characteristic of the genuine environment.
+At the second stage, the method reconstructs the predictive model based on the results at the previous step.
+The obtained model allows one to predict the continuation of the quantum system's trajectory consisting of at least $K$ elements.

+Both stages rely on matrix decompositions guaranteeing convergence to the optimal solution while most of previously proposed methods rely on an approximate non-convex optimization \cite{luchnikov2020machine, banchi2018modelling, guo2020tensor, shrapnel2018quantum}.
+Due to the established relation between a quantum system's trajectories and the joint system and environment dynamics, the reconstructed predictive model is not just a ``black box'', but an interpretable physical model of non-Markovian quantum dynamics.
+It allows not only the system's dynamics prediction, but also provides additional information on the underlying open quantum system properties, in particular, the effective dimension of the environment $d^{\rm eff}_\rE$ and eigenfrequencies of the joint system and environment dynamics.
+As an additional valuable output, the proposed method performs quantum trajectories denoising by projecting them onto the $r$-dimensional principle subspace.
+We note that the introduced denoising procedure can be used in combination with other approaches for improving accuracy of quantum tomography, including compressive sensing~\cite{gross2010quantum} and employing tensor-product structures~\cite{cramer2010efficient}.

+We have validated the performance of our approach for dynamics of two-level system interacting either with a known finite-dimensional effective environment or with an infinite dimensional environment (JC model and spin-boson model).
+For the first case, we have justified the ability of the method to recover the correct information on effective environment, and for the latter, we have validated the performance of the method with respect to the models related to actual experiments (see e.g.~\cite{lee2017jc, magazzu2018probing}).
+We note that in both cases, the considered values of reconstruction noise $\sigma$, are taken to mimic realistic tomographic experiments.

-Our technique is highly relevant for ongoing experiments with noisy intermediate-scale quantum processors, in which quantum state tomography is an available tool.
-Our method makes it possible to extract relevant information about the environment affecting a quantum processor (which is extremely hard to measure directly) and build its dynamics prediction.
-It potentially allows building new types of data-driven controllers for the next generation of quantum processors, taking into account non-Markovian dynamics and using non-Markovianity as a resource.
+Our technique is highly relevant for ongoing experiments with NISQ processors, where quantum state tomography of several-qubit systems is an available tool.
+Our method makes it possible to extract relevant information about the environment affecting a quantum processor, which is extremely hard to measure directly, and build its dynamics prediction.
+It potentially allows building new types of data-driven controllers for the next generation of quantum processors taking into account non-Markovian dynamics and using non-Markovianity as a resource.

-A natural progression of this work is to validate the ability of the method to reconstruct interpretable Markovian embedding from incomplete data, e.g. from individual observables dynamics instead of quantum trajectories.
-Further research is also required to determine whether the given approach is capable to predict response of a non-Markovian system on external perturbation.
-The ability to predict the response on an external perturbation potentially opens a room for study new data driven quantum control methods.